Skip to main content

 • “Hope this game is optimized for Steam Deck with SteamOS, as there are graphic glitches during battles.”

-• “Online play is also a little messy; when playing other human players, there seem to be issues where the visuals bug out a lot.”
+• “Online play is a little messy; when playing against other human players, there are frequent visual bugs.”

-• “Best Beyblade game to date, but there are some things that could be better overall, including some visuals.”
+• “Best Beyblade game to date, but some visuals could be improved.”

 • optimization